Fan Coil Unit Mold Remediation

 Is it safe for me to choose not to do mold remediation of my fan coil unit?

 Most often you are being exposed to thousands of spores, you can become sensitized, have allergic symptoms or worse if you have an immune compromised condition.
 There are currently no mold exposure guidelines; Health Canada recommends the removal of all molds from our indoor environment regardless of the species.
 However no one wants to buy a Condominium apartment where they will be exposed and breath mold from the fan coil unit.

 What are the costs of mold remediation in fan coil units?

-Costs can range from $800 to $1400 depending on the repairs needed.
-The accessibility, type of materials, and amount of replacement or repair need it dictate the pricing.
+Costs can range from $800 to $1500 depending on the repairs needed and how many units, the accessibility, type of materials, and amount of replacement or repair need it dictate the pricing.
 A free inspection by an experienced technician will determine what can be repaired or replaced.